-When your looking for a folding bike there are several considerations.
+When your looking for the best folding bike there are several considerations.
 The main one being where you will be using it.

-The best folding bike for an urban commuter may not be the right bike for the person using it at a camp site or riding it off road.
+A folding bike for an urban commuter may not be the right bike for the person using it at a camp site or riding it off road.

-We narrowed it down to 5 folding bikes that were great all around choices with one of being a dual suspension mountain bike.
+We narrowed it down to 7 folding bikes that were great all around choices with one being a dual suspension mountain bike.

-Quick Answer: The 5 Best Folding Bikes For 2017
+Quick Answer: The 7 Best Rated Folding Bikes For 2021

 - Schwinn 20-inch Loop Folding Bike